akc/thm33/README.md

 ```

 Executing this script, e.g. by piping through `python3`, we find the
-(rational) generating function and the first few terms of it's Taylor
+rational generating function and the first few terms of its Taylor
 series:
 ```
 $ thm33 abc cba aa | python3 -